Not able to attend the Toastmasters Leadership Institute (TLI) ? Learn about make-up training opportunities across the Bay Area.

-- If you hold different offices (e.g. Treasurer and VP Public Relations) you will need to attend individual training for each office you hold (be sure to sign-in to get credit for being trained).
+- If you hold different offices (e.g. Treasurer and VP Public Relations), you should attend individual training for each office you hold and aren’t familiar with (be sure to sign-in to get credit for being trained).

 Q. What is Toastmasters Leadership Institute (TLI)?

 A. Toastmasters Leadership Institute (TLI) is a twice-yearly, premier educational opportunity for Toastmasters’ club officers, as well as the membership at large.
 Held twice a year, this one day event features officer training sessions to help officers be effective in carrying out their officer roles.
 In addition, skill-building educational sessions are offered for all who attend to assist members not only in their Toastmasters journey, but also in life as they speak and lead in their families, communities, and workplace.

 Q. What types of courses are offered at TLI?